Jade-yhj/Kartemap/README.md

 # Kartemap
-This are the files for PythonII Assignment 1 - Kartemap Web Application
+This is the document for PythonII Assignment 1 - Kartemap Web Application

 Specific input attributes are as follows: